Spice v0.17-beta (July 29, 2024)

 Announcing the first beta release of Spice.ai OSS! ๐

 The core Spice runtime has graduated from alpha to beta!
 Components, such as Data Connectors and Models, follow independent release milestones.
-Data Connectors graduating from alpha
+Data Connectors graduating from alpha to beta include databricks, spiceai, postgres, s3, odbc, and mysql.
+From beta to 1.0, project will be to on improving performance and scaling to larger datasets.

-This release also includes enhanced security with Transport Layer Security (TLS) secured APIs, a new spice install
+This release also includes enhanced security with Transport Layer Security (TLS) secured APIs, a new spice install CLI command, and several performance and stability improvements.

 Highlights in v0.17-betaโ